What happens to UEP majors after they graduate?

 Evelin Montes is the deputy director of Training at Liberty Hill.
 Her main responsibility is running the Wally Marks Leadership Institute (http://www.libertyhill.org/page.aspx?pid=297), in addition to providing capacity-building training to a couple of Inland Empire groups as part of an initiative in conjunction with The California Endowment.
 She had served as the interim executive director of Collective SPACE (Social Power through Action & Community Education) located in the MacArthur Park/Westlake community.
 As director, she was responsible for overseeing the implementation of community-driven direct action campaigns to improve the quality of life of area residents.
 In 2005, Evelin was awarded the Los Angeles Public Allies Change-Maker Award for her organizing work with MacArthur Park residents.
 Evelin sits on the board of the Eviction Defense Network and has served this past year as a commissioner on the 912 Neighborhood Council Review Commission through an appointment by First District Councilmember Ed P. Reyes.
 She received a Strauss Scholarship in 2002-03.
 On her spare time, Evelin enjoys long walks with her beagle (Charlie).

 Maria-Isabella (Izzy) Yani (Prack) is currently on her 8th year of working as an account manager for Cisco Systems for the cities, counties, school districts, and universities in Arizona, where she primarily serves as a technology and funding consultant for her clients.
 She specializes in communications for schools and public safety.
 She participates in Toastmaster's International as a Competent Leader and is a member of the Arizona Road Runners.
 She previously was a special projects coordinator for the California Association of Realtors in Los Angeles and the assistant director of SCORE!
 Educational Center in San Pedro.
 She is a working mom with daughter Sara Noelle (born Nov.13, 2009) and son Thomas Xavier (born April 3, 2013).
-In June 2010, Izzy, husband Terry and Sara went to Europe in June 2010 to meet her great grandmother and experience Austrian culture.
+In June 2010, Izzy, husband Terry and Sara went to Europe to meet her great grandmother and experience Austrian culture.
 The family of four now resides in Phoenix, AZ.

 Carla Saporta completed a half marathon in the fall of 2011 with fellow classmates Jessica Coria and Kristina Becht.
 She received her Masters in Public Health through the Oregon Masters in Public Health Program at Oregon Health Sciences University and Portland State University.
 While in school, she worked part-time as a policy advisor for an Oregon state senator, Laurie Monnes Anderson, who chairs the healthcare policy committee.
 Carla relocated to the Bay Area in 2009 to work on her practicum at the Greenlining Institute, where she looked at ways to implement state level policy similar to the Community Reinvestment Act, with a focus on biotech firms and the insurance industry.
 She previously worked for the San Francisco Department of Public Health and the California Nurses Association/National Nurses Organizing Committee where she ran a campaign with the Kaiser facilities in Hawaii.
 In 2007, Carla completed a Spanish Immersion course in Cusco, Peru and traveled all over Peru and Ecuador for about five months.